Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Experimental Results

-\tit{Cross-dataset setting} \cref{tab:cross_dataset} shows the results for the cross-dataset setting.
-Despite not requiring MOS, \method achieves state-of-the-art performance across all testing datasets, surpassing the baselines in most scenarios.
-This consistently strong performance suggests that our model is well-suited for real-world applications, where obtaining robust and reliable results is crucial.
-Finally, comparing \cref{tab:zeroshot,tab:cross_dataset}, we observe that \method stands out as the only opinion-unaware approach to achieve state-of-the-art performance even against supervised methods.
+\tit{Cross-dataset setting} \cref{tab:cross_dataset} shows the results for the \textit{cross-dataset} setting.
+Despite not requiring MOS, \method outperforms the baselines on 11 out of 14 evaluation metrics.
+Specifically, our method achieves excellent performance across datasets with various types of distortions, demonstrating its robustness.
+This makes our model well-suited for real-world applications where a training set is unavailable.
+Moreover, comparing \cref{tab:zeroshot,tab:cross_dataset} reveals two key observations.
+First, the performance of supervised opinion-aware models significantly decreases when tested on unseen datasets (\eg GRepQ on AIGC datasets), highlighting their limited generalization capabilities.
+Second, \method stands out as the only opinion-unaware approach to consistently obtain remarkable results even against supervised opinion-aware methods.